top of page

 Antagonists that have things in common with the protagonist work extremely well in establishing sympathy for both characters.
 Think Harry Potter and Malfoy!

-A worthy adversary creates tension and raises the stakes in your novel.
+A worthy adversary creates better tension in your novel.

 Develop a unique perspective